Elliptic fibrations on covers of the elliptic modular surface of level 5: Introduction

 As a result of this classification and of the technique introduced in \cite{GS}, in good cases one may classify the singular fibers of all elliptic fibrations $ \E \colon S \to \mathbb{P}^1$ in terms of the singular fibers of more tractable linear series on $S/\iota$.
 Our focus here is on even finer information: obtaining explicit Weierstrass equations of elliptic fibrations on such K3 surfaces.
-In Sections \ref{subsec: an algorithm (generalized) conic bundle} and \ref{subsec: algorithm splitting genus 1} we give methods and algorithms for determining Weierstrass equations coming from conic bundles and splitting genus 1 pencil on rational elliptic surfaces, under some assumptions.
+Using Tate's algorithm, one may then read off the singular fibers from the order of vanishing of the coefficients and discriminant of the Weierstrass equation (see, for example, the table on page 41 of \cite{Mi}).
+In Sections \ref{subsec: an algorithm (generalized) conic bundle} and \ref{subsec: algorithm splitting genus 1} we give methods and algorithms for determining Weierstrass equations coming from conic bundles and splitting genus 1 pencils on rational elliptic surfaces, under some assumptions.
+This is our main result. \begin{theorem} Let $S$ be a K3 surface arising from the rational elliptic surface $\E_R\colon R\ra\mathbb{P}^1$ as described above.
+Let $\E$ be an elliptic fibration on $S$ that is not of type 3.
+Then, under certain conditions, one obtains a Weierstrass equation for $\E$ by applying \begin{itemize} \item the Algorithm of Section \ref{subsec: an algorithm (generalized) conic bundle} if $\E$ is induced by a (generalized) conic bundle with prescribed properties (see Section 5.2 for details); \item the Algorithm of Section \ref{subsec: algorithm splitting genus 1} if $\E$ is induced by a splitting genus 1 pencil. \end{itemize} \end{theorem}